zaius/docs/lib/learn/pipelines/04_packaging.md

 the end of the build pipeline and contains all the assets and code that are inside the working directory.

+Wercker packages your artifact in two ways.
+First, the container is stored as a tarball on wercker.
+Second, the source code of your application is also packaged separately as a tarball.

 This package can be the input of a deployment pipeline.
 For advanced use-cases it can make sense to create a sub-selection to be packaged, this is for instance applicable to compiled languages whereby the compiled output is the selection